 In this project we will examine if there is a relationship between the BCS of a mare and her reproduction efficiency, taking into account other influencing factors such as age and reproductive status of the mare and the use of hormones.

 The gestation length is another important factor influencing the reproductive efficiency of a mare.
 It is generally accepted as 335 to 342 days, with a variation of 300 to 400 days and a mean of 351 ± 10.4 days.
-Van Rijssen et al (2010) showed that gestation length was significantly longer for colt foals than for filly foals (353 ± 0,6 days and 351 ± 0,5 days respectively).
+Van Rijssen et al. (2010) showed that gestation length was significantly longer for colt foals than for filly foals (353 ± 0,6 days and 351 ± 0,5 days respectively).
 Conception early in the year (September) leads to longer gestation lengths.
 Barren mares have longer gestation lengths than maiden or barren mares.37

 2.4 Reproduction parameters and body condition score